 Preliminary Alcohol Screening (PAS) Tests

-A preliminary alcohol screening test or PAS test is a breathalyzer test conducted using a handheld portable breath machine in the field, meaning on the side of the road during a traffic stop or DUI investigation.
+A preliminary alcohol screening test, or PAS test, is a breathalyzer test conducted using a handheld portable breath machine in the field, meaning on the side of the road during a traffic stop or DUI investigation.
 Unlike other states or jurisdictions, PAS test results are admissible in Southern California courts.

-Police give PAS tests when they have believe you have been driving under the influence of alcohol.
-The police usually try to get you blow into the PAS machine after field sobriety testing.
+Police give PAS tests when they believe you have been driving under the influence of alcohol.
+The police usually try to get you to blow into the PAS machine after field sobriety testing.
 Maybe your speech was slurred or your eyes were red and watery.
 If you "fail" the PAS test, that could be probable cause to arrest you for a drunk driving offense.
 A PAS result can also be used together with poor performance on field sobriety tests as probable cause to arrest you.

 After an arrest for a drunk driving offense, you will have to take a blood or breath test.
 Typically, these are referred to as chemical tests.